The web provides many types of materials that have different levels of sophistication, credibility, and currency.

 EXAMPLE SCENARIOS TO DEMONSTRATE FREE WEB SEARCHING CONCERNS IN RELATION TO OUR PAID RESOURCES

-Wikipedia provides excellent overviews of topics, with pointers to source materials, but the perspective is not always academically accurate or balanced.
+Wikipedia can provide good overviews of topics, with pointers to source materials, but the perspective is not always academically accurate or balanced.
 Be sure to supplement this information with more reliable information from the peer-reviewed reference tools such as handbooks, disctionaries, and encyclopedias listed on the Facts/Definitions sources page.

 While you can perform advanced Google searches, your results are based upon your previous search preferences, so results will be less comprehensive over time, and will tend to support your favorite topics/perspectives/purchasing behavior.
 In addition, you will not always be allowed to access all the full-text articles that are available to you through our multidisciplinary Academic Search Complete journal-article aggregator.